TheCryptoChad/TodoList/README.md

 ## Installation

-In order to run this app localy you must first clone the repository with:
+In order to run this app locally you must first clone the repository with:
 ```sh
 git clone https://github.com/TheCryptoChad/TodoList.git
 ```